AAFB Infrastructure EIS

 What is an EIS?

 An Environmental Impact Statement (EIS) is the most detailed analysis prescribed by the regulations implementing NEPA.
-An EIS is a detailed public document describing:

 • A proposed action